jasonzoladz/purescript-rxjs/docs/RxJS/ReplaySubject.md

 observeOn :: forall a.
 Scheduler -> ReplaySubject a -> ReplaySubject a
 ```

-Takes a Scheduler and returns a new ReplaySubject that uses that Scheduler.
-It will make every `next` call run in the new scheduler.
+Makes every `next` call run in the new Scheduler.

 #### `subscribeOn`